quan191/RubikCubeSimulator/README.md

 # RubikCubeSimulator

-Mô phỏng rubik 2x2 và 3x3
+This project describes the behavior of rubik cube 2x2 and rubik cube 3x3.

 ## Authors